 The concept of nerve clamping evolved as a possible strategy to allow ETS reversal should a patient develop severe post-operative compensatory sweating.
 Theoretically because the sympathetic was left intact, and dysfunctioned by placing a micro-clamp across it, removal of the clamp would allow the nerve to regenerate, and reverse the symptoms of compensatory sweating.
 Initial scattered reports of reversal after clamp removal were favorable, and guidelines regarding timing of clamp removal after ETS were developed.
 As more reports of reversal were published, its become apparent that ETS reversal after clamp removal is unpredictable.

-Before considering ETS for palmar hyperhidrosis, it is important to try non surgical remedies first.
+Before considering ETS for palmar hyperhidrosis, it is important to try non surgical remedies first to see if satisfactory results can be achieved.
 ETS is a very long-lasting and life changing procedure.
 When performed for the correct indications, by well experienced surgeons the results are outstanding, and the need for reversal is very rare.